 St Rita School uses the fingertip rule.
-The bottom of the shorts or skirts shall not be above a student's fingertips when standing straight and placing arms down with fingers extended.
-This rule also applies for out-of-uniform days.
+The bottom of the skirt shall not be above a student's fingertips when standing straight and placing arms down with fingers extended.

 No coats, jackets, hats, gloves or non-uniform pants are allowed to be worn in the classrooms during class time or while changing classes.
 These items must also be removed while in church.